 - We will use medical-grade hand sanitizer before and after each visit, as always.

-- We will spray the carrier, exam area, ourselves and your cat with a PET-SAFE disinfectant before and after the exam to minimise the already small risk of them carrying the virus on their coat.
+- We will spray the carrier, exam area, ourselves and your cat with a pet-safe disinfectant before and after the exam to minimise the already small risk of them carrying the virus on their coat.

 - We will then bring your cat back to your doorstep.

-If at any point you need to go into hospital or feel you are too ill to care for your cat, please let us know and we will do our best to assist according to your individual situation until you are feeling well enough to look after them again.
+Finally, if at any point you need to go into hospital or feel you are too ill to care for your cat, please let us know and we will do our best to assist according to your individual situation until you are feeling well enough to look after them again.

 We will be constantly re-evaluating our policies in line with current government and health service advice.
 If you have any questions about our service during these uncertain times, please do not hesitate to get in touch.